-- 3. Hamlet Growth Population growth in the Plan area shall be directed to the Hamlet of Keephills. - a.
-The County may consider the potential for smaller lot sizes in the Hamlet of Keephills to coincide with the lot sizes in the County's other hamlets.
-The review of lot sizes shall consider the need to maintain fire and protective services and infrastructure servicing. - 4.
+- 1. Area Structure Plan (ASP) Parkland County may update this ASP for the Hamlet of Keephills. - 2.
+Hamlet Development The following types of development within the Hamlet shall be encouraged by the County: - a.
+A range of residential uses and types; - b.
+Local neighbourhood commercial uses; - c.
+Institutional uses such as churches, community hall, and schools; - d.
+Business industrial uses; and - e.
+Recreational uses. - 3.
 Keephills Community Facility The Keephills community hall and library are key Hamlet and County assets and community facilities.
 The County shall develop partnerships with organizations, including the local community with an interest in maintaining and sustaining these facilities.
-Potential uses may include (but are not limited to), a homeschool support centre and a distance learning centre as a means to fully utilize these facilities. - 5.
-Hamlet Servicing All Hamlet developments shall utilize private water and sanitary systems and be developed in accordance with the requirements of Alberta Municipal Affairs and Parkland County. - 6.
+Potential uses may include (but are not limited to), a homeschool support centre and a distance learning centre as a means to fully utilize these facilities. - 4.
+Hamlet Growth The County will encourage Keephills as a Complete Community meeting the needs of residents for daily living at all ages and providing convenient access to a mix of jobs, local services, a full range of housing types, and community infrastructure. - 5.
+Hamlet Servicing Existing Hamlet developments developed at current densities may utilize private water and sanitary systems and be developed in accordance with the requirements of Alberta Municipal Affairs and Parkland County.
+New hamlet development at higher densities will require community water and sanitary systems to be developed. - 6.
 Requirements for Supporting Documents Developers may be required to provide supporting documents at the time of subdivision, outline plan or development permit application as outlined in the MDP or LUB.
 Such documents may include (but are not limited to) biophysical assessments, geotechnical and environmental assessments, and traffic impact assessments.